br3ndonland/inboard/README.md

 This is a refactor of [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker) with the following advantages:

 - **One repo**.
-The tiangolo/uvicorn-gunicorn images are in at least three separate repos, [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker), [tiangolo/uvicorn-gunicorn-starlette-docker](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker), and [tiangolo/uvicorn-gunicorn-starlette-docker](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker), with large amounts of code duplication, making maintenance difficult for an already-busy maintainer.
+The tiangolo/uvicorn-gunicorn images are in at least three separate repos ([tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker), [tiangolo/uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker), and [tiangolo/uvicorn-gunicorn-starlette-docker](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker)), with large amounts of code duplication, making maintenance difficult for an already-busy maintainer.
 This repo combines three into one.
-- **One _Dockerfile_.** This repository leverages [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to produce multiple Docker images from one _Dockerfile_.
+- **One _Dockerfile_.** This repo leverages [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to produce multiple Docker images from one _Dockerfile_.
-- **One Python requirements file.** This project leverages Poetry with Poetry Extras for dependency management with the _pyproject.toml_.
+- **One Python requirements file.** This repo uses [Poetry](https://github.com/python-poetry/poetry) with Poetry Extras for dependency management with a single _pyproject.toml_.
+- **One programming language.** Pure Python with no shell scripts.
 - **One platform.** You're already on GitHub.
 Why not [pull Docker images from GitHub Packages](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages)?

 ## Quickstart